nmdollhopf/team1_wine_project/README.md

 | Red | 46.5 | 38.0 | 32.9 | 40.0 |

 #### Density
-The density of the wine, measured in grams per milliliter (g/mL).
+The density of the wine, measured in grams per milliliter (g/mL, 1 g/mL is 1000 g/L).
 Plain water has a density of about 1 g/mL, and alcohol (ethanol) has a density just under 0.8 g/mL.

 | Type | Average | Median | St. Dev. | IQR |
 | ---- | ------- | ------ | -------- | --- |